 Reopening Plans for St. Priscilla Church

-We are resuming our regular Mass schedule beginning the weekend of June 13/14.
-We will no longer be livestreaming Masses.
+We are resuming our regular Mass schedule.
+We are no longer be livestreaming Masses.

 Weekday Masses in English: Monday – Saturday at 8:00AM

 Weekend Masses in English: Saturday at 4:00PM and Sunday at 8:30AM & 12:30PM